dougeby/IntuneDocs/InTuneDocs/DeployUse/secure-resource-access-with-certificate-profiles.md

 -  Windows 8.1 and later
 -  Windows Phone 8.1 and later

-3. Make each device request a certificate to be used for authentication of email, VPN, and Wi-Fi access, as described in [Configure Intune certificate profiles](configure-Intune-certificate-profiles.md).
+3. Make each device request a certificate to be used for authentication of email, VPN, and Wi-Fi access, as described in [Configure intune certificate profiles](configure-intune-certificate-profiles.md).
 You can create and deploy a **PKCS #12 (.PFX) Certificate Profile**, or a **SCEP Certificate Profile** for devices on these platforms:

 -  Android 4.0 and later
 -  iOS 7.1 and later